Servicemembers, you have new mortgage protections in 2014

 Here are some changes that should help servicemembers:

 - More help for troubled borrowers.
 Too often servicemembers have had to apply over and over again for programs that might help them keep their homes, being asked to send in the same paperwork repeatedly.
 Our new rules require mortgage servicers to evaluate a borrower who files a complete application for help for all the options that are available to that borrower.
-That means no more multiple rounds of applications and wasting of precious time and resources for the homeowner seeking help!You can find out about options for helping servicemembers with a troubled mortgage by watching our Military Educator Forum on the subject, finding a HUD-approved housing counselor , or calling 888-995-HOPE (4673).
+That means no more multiple rounds of applications and wasting of precious time and resources for the homeowner seeking help!You can find out about options for helping servicemembers with a troubled mortgage by watching our Military Educator Forum on the subject, finding a HUD-approved housing counseling agency , or calling 888-995-HOPE (4673).
 You can also Ask CFPB for answers to your mortgage related questions.

 - No more runarounds and missing documents.
 Our rules require mortgage servicers to train their people to answer your questions and, if you do run into trouble, the servicer has to assign people to help you.
 The servicer also has to have policies in place to make sure they don’t lose your paperwork.